PLEnergyDev/experiments/Tools/energy/readme.md

 └── perf.txt
 ```

-2. If ran on a benchmark suite you will generate a `results` dir in the same location as your benchmark suite which will mirror the structure of the suite and contains `perf.txt` and `Intel_x.csv` or `AMD_X.csv` depending on your CPU.
+2. If ran on a benchmark suite you will generate a `results` dir in the same location as your benchmark suite which will mirror the structure of the suite and contains `perf.txt` and `Intel_x.csv` or `AMD_x.csv` depending on your CPU.

 ```
 results/